PaposinDT/PC-Monitor/README.md

 # PC-Monitor

-A lightweight Telegram-based remote management tool for Windows.

-PC-Monitor allows you to monitor and control your own Windows computer directly from Telegram through a simple interactive interface.
+PC-Monitor is a lightweight remote management application that transforms Telegram into a powerful control panel for your Windows PC, providing file management, monitoring, messaging and remote administration through a clean interactive interface.

 ---